playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 ## Focus Indicators {#focus-indicator}

-Something to keep in mind is that not all keyboard users are going to be using screen-readers.
+Something to keep in mind is that not all keyboard users are going to be using screen readers.
 Because of this, it's important to have an outline around the element you're currently focused on.
-Without this outline, how would you know where you are on the page without the help of a screen-reader?
+Without this outline, how would a sighted person know where they are on the page?

-Imagine trying to use your mouse without being able to see your cursor or hover effects on elements - it would be nearly impossible to know what you were doing!
+Imagine trying to use your mouse without being able to see your cursor or hover effects on elements — it would be nearly impossible to know what you were doing!

 Luckily, the browser provides a default outline out-of-the-box.
 That said, some developers unfamiliar with accessibility requirements may disable the outline, as they "don't like the look of the outline when using a mouse" or "think the outline is too obtrusive visually".
 They often do this by adding an `outline: none` rule to the element, which breaks the behavior of the browser.